mingchuno/akka-persistence-no-ops/README.md

 ## Using the Journal/Snapshot Component

 To use the journal component, you need to enable it in your configuration.
-To use the default settings, simply add this line:
+To use the default settings, simply add these lines:

 ```scala
 akka.persistence.journal.plugin = "akka-persistence-no-ops.journal"